← Back to Blog

 3. Works Anywhere, Any Time

 Planes, trains, mountain cabins, remote retreats, hotels with terrible Wi-Fi.
 Local models don't care.
 Once set up, your AI writing assistant is available whenever your laptop is open.
+If you do a lot of drafting away from a desk, this is the single biggest quality-of-life change on this list.

-4. No Rate Limiting or Service Interruptions
+4. No Rate Limits, Outages, or Refusals

 Step 1: Install Ollama